k-sec-tools/ExchangeFilter/README.md

 * Can send user email notifications about potentially malicious messages.
 * Marks potentially malicious message with special header, which helps you archive and reject malicious messages on your Exchange server.
 * Uses metrics to decide whether a message is malicious.
-* Bruteforces archive attachments with the dictionary generated on messahe text (bad guys like that way to hide malicious files from antiviruses).
+* Bruteforces archive attachments with the dictionary generated on message text (bad guys like that way to hide malicious files from antiviruses).

 Using third party libraries:
 * https://github.com/pdonald/aho-corasick